|

 But it's such a shame when great publications become clutter

+and nonsense when you're trying to read them.
 Of course, if you do use filters and utilities

 like SpamAssassin or Spamnix etc., you can configure them